multiplex55/Polars_Parquet_Learning/README.md

 Enabling the `plotting` feature will add a simple chart viewer using [`egui_plot`](https://crates.io/crates/egui_plot).
-A drop-down in the preview panel lets you pick a numeric column then choose between a histogram or line plot for that data.
+A drop-down in the preview panel lets you pick one or two numeric columns and choose between histogram, line, scatter or box plots for that data.

 A small statistics table summarising the loaded `DataFrame` is also shown in the preview panel.
 It lists row/column counts along with the output of